 This advanced training is available for open enrollment as well as for in-company sessions.
-For in-company sessions, the training can be adapted, for instance by adding a tailor-made case study or an extra practice day (both at an additional cost).
+For in-company sessions, the training can be adapted upon request, for instance by adding a tailor-made case study or an extra practice day.

 Objective